7 Lower Body Strength Exercises With Weights

 two women performing lateral squats as part of lower body strength workout

 1. Start standing, feet wider than shoulder-width (lateral squat stance), with toes facing forward or slightly turned out.
-Hold one dumbbell vertically at your chest in a goblet hold.
+Hold 1 dumbbell vertically at your chest in a goblet hold.

-3. Then, drive off your right foot to reverse the movement, pushing back to center.
+3. Drive off your right foot to reverse the movement, pushing back to the center.

 women laying on their backs performing glute bridges